Copenhagen Central Station: First station

 This railway station and the still existing Roskilde station (which is built in brick) are both linked to a largely unknown architect named L.F.
 Meyer (or Meier).
 But it has also been suggested that the railway station in Copenhagen should be attributed to the architect Harald Conrad Stilling, as there are strong similarities between the railway station and Stilling's roller coaster in the amusement park Tivoli Gardens.
 Both buildings are characterized by Italian rural architecture, and Stilling was one of the most well-versed architects of this Italian style, just as he had insight into wood construction from his assignments at Tivoli.
 For both station buildings, a motif with two towers without spires is a central part of the composition (the towers at Roskilde station were crowned by a balustrade until 1873, when they were covered by pyramid roofs).

-The Danish author Hans Christian Andersen was very enthusiastic about the first railway and wrote that driving a train was like flying.

-The first station station building was demolished in 1865.
+The first station building was demolished in 1865.